chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 }
 ```

-There's one more thing to configure: the maximum number of allowed fields.
-This is
+The Lambda also configures the maximum number of allowed fields when creating the
-far beyond what we've seen in our environment, but I went through several iterations
+index.
+The value 8192 is far beyond what we've seen in our environment, but I went
-of "oops, that wasn't enough."
-This is also configured by the Lambda when creating a
+through several iterations of "oops, that wasn't enough" before just giving up and
-new index:
+picking a big number.

 ```
 'settings': {